Technology

 The carriageway surfacing of all streets in the zone is black-top, while a couple of minor lanes hold the prior stone setts.

-Footways have been supplanted throughout the years with either tarmacadam or solid banners, albeit stone banners remain, especially in Little Quay Street, which has been reached out to frame a forecourt for the Grapes inn.
-Scarcely any unique stone kerbs stay, most having been supplanted by concrete.
+Footways have been supplanted throughout the years with either tarmacadam or solid banners, albeit stone banners remain, especially in Little Quay Street, which has been reached out to frame a forecourt for the Grapes Inn.
+Scarcely any unique stone curbs stay, most having been supplanted by concrete.
 Road lighting is given by current fittings, e.g. tall steel sections.

-Building statures fluctuate from fourteen-story office advancements, for example, Sunlight House on Quay Street, to the three-story shops on Bridge Street and the properties backing on to them in Wood Street.
+Building statures fluctuate from fourteen-story office advancements, for example, Sunlight House on Quay Street, to the three-story shops on Bridge Street and the properties backing onto them on Wood Street.

 By and large, structures in the territory show the Manchester normal for a tri-partite subdivision of the heights, comprising of an over-expansive ground floor, a less exceptionally displayed center area and a fluctuated top level seen against the sky.